enesozeren/lmu-mlops-project/reports/README.md

 * [✔] Setup version control for your data or part of your data
 * [✔] Construct one or multiple docker files for your code
 * [✔] Build the docker files locally and make sure they work as intended
-* [ ] Write one or multiple configurations files for your experiments
+* [✔] Write one or multiple configurations files for your experiments
-* [ ] Used Hydra to load the configurations and manage your hyperparameters
+* [✔] Used Hydra to load the configurations and manage your hyperparameters -> Comment: We used Weights and Biases
 * [ ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
 * [✔] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
 Additionally,